Translations

 The Good

-The Bad, Swallowed Up in Victory
+The Bad Swallowed Up in Victory

 Conclusion

-Johnny Cash & Family sang “Will The Circle Be Unbroken.”
-As an age 10 boy, I remember family talking about “the circle” being broken, when Papaw Ferrell passed.
+Today, I watched and listened to “Johnny Cash & Family - Will The Circle Be Unbroken,” Hank Hamm (YouTube), 2/24/2007.
+At age 10, I remember family talking about “the circle” being broken, after Papaw Ferrell passed.
 There was sadness.
-Since then, many others have broken “the circle” more, by their passings.
+Since then, the family circle has been broken further, by the passing of many others.

-“Will the circle be unbroken by and by, Lord, by and by.
-There's a better home a-waiting in the sky, Lord, in the sky.”
+Will the circle be unbroken by and by, Lord, by and by.
+There's a better home a-waiting in the sky, Lord, in the sky.

 But someone will ask, “How are the dead raised?
 With what kind of body will they come?”
 How foolish!
 What you sow does not come to life unless it dies.
 When you sow, you do not plant the body that will be, but just a seed, perhaps of wheat or of something else.
 But God gives it a body as he has determined, and to each kind of seed he gives its own body.
 Not all flesh is the same: people have one kind of flesh, animals have another, birds another and fish another.
 There are also heavenly bodies and there are earthly bodies; but the splendor of the heavenly bodies is one kind, and the splendor of the earthly bodies is another.
 The sun has one kind of splendor, the moon another, and the stars another; and star differs from star in splendor.